IrisDB/Python-User-Interface/README.md

 This App was developed for any taxonomic group.

 #### Required data properties
-*State here the required and/or optimal data properties for this App to perform properly.*

-*Examples:*

-This App is only applicable to data that reflect range resident behavior.

-The data should have a fix rate of at least 1 location per 30 minutes.

-The App should work for any kind of (location) data.
+The App should work for any kind of location data.

 ### Input type
 `MovingPandas.TrajectoryCollection`